developersIndia/assets/README.md

 ## Tools Used to Create the Assets

 We use a variety of tools to create, manage & maintain the assets in this repository.
-And following are the list of tools we use often:
+And following is the list of tools we use often:

 - [Favicon Generator](https://realfavicongenerator.net)
 - [Canva](https://www.canva.com)

 ## Credits & Acknowledgement

-Credits goes to this amazing contributors without whose help & effort, the contents of this repository wouldn't have seen the light of the day!
+Credits goes to these amazing contributors without whose help & effort, the contents of this repository wouldn't have seen the light of the day!

 - [Siddhart Gehlot](https://github.com/sidharthgehlot) for creating the